SynthIPD: training-free synthetic individual patient data generation: Framework and methodology

+mRAEs \eqref{eq:loss1} and \eqref{eq:loss2} measure how much the summary statistics generated by synthetic data deviates away from the truth.
 For simplicity, we use $\mathcal{L}_{m},\mathcal{L}_{\tHR}$ if no confusion is introduced.
 In the best case, with $\tilde{d}_n=d_n$, the losses will be exactly $0$'s.
 These two losses will be a crucial quantity in our method and will be used as one of the similarity measures between two IPDs.